-Seeing that some of our Windows 8.1 users are having difficulty with this issue you will find out a couple of lines below what you can do to fix the Recycle Bin and get your files permanently deleted.
+Seeing that some of our Windows 10 users are having difficulty with this issue you will find out a couple of lines below what you can do to fix the Recycle Bin and get your files permanently deleted.

-In many of the cases you will either not have the sufficient permissions to delete the specific folder from the Recycle bin or your Windows 8.1 operating system is blocking your access to that folder because of a number of registry errors that it may encounter.
+In many of the cases, you will either not have the sufficient permissions to delete the specific folder from the Recycle bin or your Windows 10 OS is blocking your access to that folder because of a number of registry errors that it may encounter.

-- Move the mouse cursor over to the upper right side of the screen in Windows 8.1
+- Move the mouse cursor over to the upper right side of the screen in Windows 10, 8.1

-- From the menu that appears you will need to left click or tap on the “Search” feature presented there.
+- From the menu that appears you will need to left click or tap on the Search feature presented there.

-- Write in the search box the following: “restore your files”.
+- Write in the search box the following: restore your files.

-- After the search is finished left click or tap on the “Restore your files with file history”.
+- After the search is finished left-click or tap on the Restore your files with file history.

 - You will be presented with a search box and you will need to write there the folder from Recycle Bin that you are not able to delete.

-- Left click or tap to select the file or files that you are not able to delete normally and left click or tap on the “Restore” button.
+- Left-click or tap to select the file or files that you are not able to delete normally and left click or tap on the “Restore” button.

 - Now that file should be restored where it was before you deleted it.

-- Close the “Restore your files with file history” window and go to the file that you are having issues with.
+- Close the Restore your files with file history window and go to the file that you are having issues with.

-- Left click or tap on it to select it.
+- Left-click or tap on it to select it.

-- Press and hold the button “Shift” and the button “Delete”.
+- Press and hold the button Shift and the button Delete.

-- Left click or tap on the “Yes” button to confirm the deletion.
+- Left-click or tap on the Yes button to confirm the deletion.